 “When I go to India, people always assume I’m only Caucasian.
 They always say my skin is too light and my eyes are too light to be Indian.
 It hurts me and make me angry.
 Stereotyping is something we are trying to fight against in India.”

 Although with all of the challenges of being a biracial TCK, she wouldn’t trade it for the world.
 In exchange, she gets to experience the world.
 She keeps learning and adapting different cultures.

 “I have traveled to too many places to call one place a home.”

 Remember the small white cat I showed earlier?
 I named him Gump, because he liked running, like Forrest Gump.
 He always ran though my yard back and forth.
 I put a bell on his neck.
-Every day I heard the bell ringing I knew he’s around me lively and energetic.
-Since one day, I could never hear that vivid bell sounds any more.
-He died, for being bit by a Huskie.
+Every day I heard the bell ringing I knew he was around me – lively and energetic.
+One day, I could never hear that vivid bell sound any more.
+Gump had died after being bit by a Huskie.
 Struggling on the floor, dying.
 The owner of the Huskie didn’t say anything.
 She went away, with her cutie pet dog.

 The shaping of perception often stems from the stereotypes.
-Relying on an inaccurate stereotype will usually reduce accuracy of a person’s perception which may explain why any influence of a stereotype on perception is something bad and biased that leads people astray.
+Relying on an inaccurate stereotype will usually reduce the accuracy of a person’s perception, which may explain why any influence of a stereotype on perception is something biased that leads people astray.